matipan/matipan.github.io/content/posts/exploring-dagger-streamlining-ci-cd-pipelines-with-code.md

 There were quite a few things we had to build in order to make this happen, and they were all a bit scattered:
 * A `Dockerfile` for the service
-* A `Dockerfile` for the integration tests
+* A `Dockerfile` for the end to end tests
 * A `docker-compose.yaml` to run the services in a reproducible way
-* A `check_health.sh` to check the health of the service before running our integration tests
+* A `check_health.sh` to check the health of the service before running our tests
 * The `.github/workflows/pr.yaml` that glues everything together.

 ![image showing the contents of the files that were written in this blog post](/images/docker-compose-overview.png)